jwcain/SMU_Huffman/README.md

 Finally, I iterated on commenting, reordering processes to higher-order logic, and restructuring the code for readability and flow.

+## REFLECTION

+Overall, I am happy with the results of this task.
+I believe it demonstrates that I am comfortable with higher-level algorithmic processes.

+On reflection, it seems my knowledge of C++ standard libraries may be lacking; I have a suspicion some of my code may be simplifiable with their help.
+In these situations, I err towards using the coding practices and techniques with which I am most comfortable; I believe it is better to produce code I understand fully and can explain, rather than sacrifice that integrity for speed or ease of production.

 ## PROJECT STRUCTURE
 Written in c++ standard 11, utilizing standard library string and IO Included files "BitwiseIO.cpp", "BitwiseIO.h", "Huffman.cpp".
 "HuffmanBinaryNode.cpp",